NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 See :numref:`floatingintrinsics` for an introduction on how optimizing intrinsics works, and :numref:`kaguya_tc` for how to prepare and use Kaguya TC cameras.

+See :numref:`ba_frame_linescan` for fine-level control per group and for how to mix frame and linescan cameras.

 .. _kaguya_watch:

 Things to watch for